Kemal-byte/Pomodoro/readme.md

 - URGENT: Currently when I login I can't update the useReducer state because I can't call hooks inside regular js file. [done]
-- Date is 1 day off on Fri day it pushes the data to Sat.
+- Date is 1 day off on Fri day it pushes the data to Sat.[done]

+- SO far data write is finished.
+Now I need to retrive the data and visulize it.